 Carefully pour the 1 cup hot water into the shallow pan on the lowest oven rack.
 It’ll bubble and steam; close the oven door quickly.

 So what’s with the steam?
 It settles on the bread’s crust, making it soft and flexible enough to rise as high as possible during those first few crucial minutes of baking.

 This loaf is pretty, but I’d call it a bit under-baked; it should really be darker, to ensure the interior is the optimum consistency.

-When it was fully baked, I left it there on the stone, turned off the oven, and cracked the door open a few inches with a folded potholder.
+When it was fully baked, I left it on the stone, turned off the oven, and cracked the door open a few inches with a folded potholder.
 Cooling it in the oven made its crust wonderfully crunchy/crackly.